-- Law enforcement or regulatory authorities (Check out our track record on this promise in our Transparency Report)
+- Law enforcement, absent a valid court order, subpoena, or search warrant (Check out our track record on this promise in our Transparency Report)

 Your privacy settings and controls

-It’s your data, and we make it easy to make decisions and choices about it.
+It’s your data, and we make it easy to make decisions and certain choices about it.
+We do not make choices on your behalf for the privacy settings described below.
 Below are the types of controls you have in your Account Settings and we’ve listed what it means to opt-out or to opt-in:

 Storing your sample